w0d4/yt-backup/README.md

 The channel will be renamed in database to something new.
 Spaces will be replaced by _.
 No files will be moved.
 You have to do this by hand.

+### Add a playlist manually
+You can add a playlist by hand.
+This can be useful in case you have the playlist ID of a unlisted Playlist For this you need the playlist ID and the channel ID to which the playlist belongs Optionally you can add --playlist_name <name> and --monitored <1/0> in case you want to change the defaults
+- `python3 yt-backup.py add_playlist --playlist_id <playlist_id> --channel_id <channel_id>`

 ### Add a single video
 You can add a single video to the script.
 You must specify the video_id with --video_id If the video belongs to a channel which is not in database, it will be added